vmartinv/nek/README.md

 Examples
 ================
-Besides "emulador" there are two other working programs. mandelbrot (shows a exprorable fractal) paleta (shows nes avalaible colors) corazon (a heart animation using math functions)
+Besides "emulador" there are two other working programs. mandelbrot (shows a explorable fractal) paleta (shows nes avalaible colors) corazon (a heart animation using math functions)
 All of them can be compiled with the kernel using make.